jalammar/ecco/README.rst

 .. end-badges

-Ecco is a python library for creating interactive visualizations to explain Natural Language Processing models.
+Ecco is a python library for explaining Natural Language Processing models using interactive visualizations.

 It provides multiple interfaces to aid the explanation and intuition of `Transformer
 <https://jalammar.github.io/illustrated-transformer/>`_-based language models.
 Read: `Interfaces for Explaining Transformer Language Models <https://jalammar.github.io/explaining-transformers/>`_.